hcoles/pitest/README.md

 ## Releases

+## 1.16.1

+* #1329 Prevent version clashes with aggregate goal when plugins use jackson

 ## 1.16.0

 * #1311 - Include unmodifiable collections stored directly to fields in the `+funmodifiablecollection` filter for defensive code